 “For employers, one of the best ways to find workers with sought-after skills is to help your current workforce attain those skills," Dobroski said.
 “Employers can provide stipends or tuition reimbursement for ongoing education, including specialized training and classes.
 This does not have to mean a four-year degree program, but it can include anything from online courses to conferences to trade membership organizations where these skills can be attained while retaining your employees too."

 Other tactics to help narrow the skills gap include:

 The content provided is for informational purposes only.
 Neither BBVA Compass, nor any of its affiliates, is providing legal, tax, or investment advice.
 You should consult your legal, tax, or financial advisor about your personal situation.
 Opinions expressed are those of the author(s) and do not necessarily represent the opinions of BBVA Compass or any of its affiliates.Links to third party sites are provided for your convenience and do not constitute an endorsement.
 BBVA Compass does not provide, is not responsible for, and does not guarantee the products, services or overall content available at third party sites.
 These sites may not have the same privacy, security or accessibility standards.

-Stereotyped as “clueless,” “brainy,” and “self-obsessed,” Millennials are by no means homogenous.
-However, in terms of economic opportunity, Millennials are still lagging behind other generations.
+Stereotyped as clueless, brainy, and self-obsessed, Millennials are by no means homogenous.
+But in terms of economic opportunity, they are trailing other generations.

 How are businesses feeling under the Trump administration?
 Optimistic that things can only get better, says BBVA Chief U.S. Economist Nathaniel Karp.